Modern Slavery Act 2015

 DCC Vital is opposed to slavery and human trafficking in any part of our activities or our supply chains.
 We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

-We are part of the DCC Group.
-DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
+We are the Patient Health business of DCC Healthcare; part of DCC Group.
+DCC is a leading international sales, marketing, and support services group with a clear focus on performance and growth.
 Its headquarters are in Dublin, Ireland.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 In the period, our business was organised into the following Divisions:

-See appendix for details on teh companies within each division
+See appendix for details on the companies within each Division

 Our primary supply chain partners are authorised medical device and pharmaceutical manufacturers and distributors.
-The large majority of these are located in countries where the risk of modern slavery and human trafficking is low.
+The large majority of these are reputable suppliers who are based in the UK, US, and European Union.
 Where we deal with suppliers in countries where this risk is higher, we have put more robust controls and due diligence in place.

 The DCC Group Supply Chain Integrity Policy sets out the approach taken by every business in the DCC Group to ensuring that all the products we sell meet applicable legal and ethical standards, including human rights and minimum labour standards.